 The following is an illustration of how an Exchange might be set up.
 It is important to note that an attempt is to create the possibility for specialization.
 The members skills and interest complement one another.
 This offers the highest potentiality for specialization.

-A group of persons have come together with the intention to provide an outlet for used clothing.
-The group formalizes itself as an Exchange (The Clothes Exchange).
+In this illustration a group has formed to provide an outlet for used clothing.
+The group calls itself The Clothes Exchange.
 Its mission is to reduce costs of clothing for members.
-The Exchange is registered as a not for profit charitable institution with a mission to buy and sell member's clothes at reasonable cost.
+The Exchange has been registered as a not for profit charitable institution with a mission to buy and sell member's clothes at reasonable cost.
 All profits go towards the charitable purpose of the organization.

-The Clothes Exchange (CE) is a charitable institution owned by members.
-Each member is entitled to one Common Share.
+The Clothes Exchange is a charitable institution.
+It is own by its congregants; these are the ones who work in it and add value to it.
+Each congregant in good standing is entitled to one Common Share.
 This is an ownership share and entitles each member to vote at board meetings and to an equal share of profits.

-The Exchange issues charitable receipts for donations received.
-Exchanges are capitalized by donations from members.
+The Exchange issues charitable receipts in exchange for donations provided it.
+Exchanges are capitalized by contributions from congregants and their supporters.

-Jill provides 10 dresses with a value of $500.00.
+To illustrate: Jill provides 10 dresses with a value of $500.00.
 Jill is given a charitable receipt for $500.00.
-This charitable receipt can be used to lower the tax liabilities of Jill or to purchase Preferred Shares.
-Preferred Shares are claims on the equity of the CE.
-Jill provided 10 dresses.
-These become assets of the CE.
-The dresses have a value of $500.00 so the CE has acquired $500.00 worth of equity.
-This equity allows The Clothes Exchange (CE) to issue a charitable receipt equal to the value of the donation received.
+This charitable receipt can be used to lower the tax liabilities of Jill or she may purchase Preferred Shares.
+Preferred Shares are claims on the equity of the Exchange.
+The donation forms part of the assets of the Exchange.
+The dresses have a value of $500.00.
+These assets allow The Clothes Exchange to issue a charitable receipt equal to the value of the donation received.
 The charitable receipt represents the equity acquired by the Exchange.
-The charitable receipt may be exchanged for 500 preferred shares, each preferred share being valued at $1.00.
-Preferred Shares represent the equity of the Exchange not taken as a tax rebate.
+The charitable receipt may be exchanged for 500 preferred shares: each preferred share being valued at $1.00.

-Preferred Shares are issued in multiples of each other the same way conventional currency is.
+Preferred Shares are issued in multiples of ten the same way conventional currency is.
 Preferred Shares are fully backed by the equity of the organization.

-Capitalizing a CE may be done through the sale of bonds and through the accumulation of goods and services in exchange for Preferred Shares and charitable receipts.
+Capitalizing an Exchange may be done through the sale of bonds and through the donation of goods and services.
+Donations may be paid for with a Preferred Share issue of with charitable receipts.

-· The business has been organized and registered.
+· The business has been staffed and registered.

 · Preferred Shares have been printed and issued.